- Meaning & Learning

 Frank Tamburello is the rabbi of CHJ, Westchester, NY and a past board member.

-Young Adult: Libby Otto is a member of the Secular Jewish Circle, Seattle, WA.
+Libby Otto is the chair of the leadership council, a senior in college and a member of the Secular Jewish Circle, Seattle, WA.